MoreiraCN/Assembling_Illumina_sequences/README.md

 bbmap/bbmerge-auto.sh in1=out_r1_filtered_paired.fq.gz in2=out_r2_filtered_paired.fq.gz ihist=out_filtered_paired_insertsize.txt prefilter=2 rem extend2=100 k=62

-For more details see https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbmerge-guide/.
+For more details see [supplementary information](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbmerge-guide/).

 The best assembly can be evaluated using the software QUAST, by the Command line: